Obama, Cartoon Network target bullying in documentary

 “It’s wrong, it’s disruptive and we can all prevent it,” said Obama, who hosted the first White House conference on bullying last year.

-He said that he was speaking not only as the president but as a father.
+He stressed that he was speaking not only as the president but also as a father.
 “We’ve all got more work to do.
 Everyone has to take action against bullying.”

-Bullying has been on the rise nationwide, according to government statistics.
-A 2009 U.S. Department of Education study found more than a quarter of students ages 12 to 18 said they had been a victim - often with others around.

 The documentary, set to air nationally on Sunday, mixes stories from children who have been bullied with tips from those who have gotten past it.
-It includes interviews with celebrities, athletes and survivors who urge bullying victims, children who witness bullying, parents and teachers to speak out.
+It includes interviews from celebrities, athletes and survivors who urge victims and bystanders to speak out.

 Stuart Snyder, Cartoon Network president and chief operating officer, said the film is aimed at elementary and middle school students ages 8 to 13.